 There are a few variations of the treatment.
 The standard procedure can repair and restore any tooth, but is usually done on the molars in the back of the mouth.
 If the initial treatment is not successful, then an alternative is an apicoectomy, where the dentist only removes the very tip of the root of the tooth.
 Another alternative, called a pediatric pulpotomy, eliminates just the unhealthy pulp of the tooth while keeping the nerve fully intact.

 In general, the treatment should be painless because the dentist will give you a local anesthetic prior to the procedure to ensure your comfort throughout.
 Afterward, some people report a very minor amount of pain that can be relieved with an over-the-counter pain medication.
 But if you experience any degree of pain or some other distressing symptom after treatment, you will need to call our office right away so we can stop your suffering and make sure you heal properly.
-Call us today at (914) 357-8916 or book an appointment online.
+Call us today at (914) 357-8916 or request an appointment online.